The pandemic is showing us which friendships are worth keeping

 However, Nelson points out, those with friendships that didn’t make the transition to phone calls, texting or Zoom “are the people who are super-lonely right now.”

-Tam Sackman, a 26-year-old assistant at a communications firm in New York City, has gotten closer with her besties during this year — and has even had that rare joy of introducing friends from different corners of her life to each other.
-Over the summer, she picked a small group, everyone got coronavirus tests and they holed up in a house in the woods of Pennsylvania for two months.
+Tam Sackman, a 26-year-old assistant at a communications firm in New York City, has gotten closer with her besties during the pandemic — and has even had that rare joy of introducing friends from different corners of her life to each other.
+Last summer, she picked a small group, everyone got coronavirus tests and they holed up in a house in the woods of Pennsylvania for two months.
 They split groceries and cooking duties.
 Every night, they’d watch a movie or play a board game.

 Even though each of Sackman’s friends started as strangers, they believed her when she said everyone would get along.
 “They were taking a big swing by trusting me in that,” Sackman says, adding that “we had a really special experience.”

 In fact, it was such a wonderful time that Sackman says she doesn’t have room for “inauthentic interactions anymore,” meaning connections that feel more like networking.
 Mostly, she has no patience for “the small-talk thing” with acquaintances or casual friends.
-The past year has made her feel fortunate that she has “an abundance of people I can talk to about difficult or deeper conversation topics.”
+The past year and a half has made her feel fortunate that she has “an abundance of people I can talk to about difficult or deeper conversation topics.”
 Now, that’s all she wants.

 Supriya Gujral has taken that quest for depth one step further.
 During the pandemic, the 48-year-old mother and tech executive in Silicon Valley sat down with her husband and thought about whom they could rely on if they both got sick.
 They asked themselves: Who do we pick up the phone to call and check on?
 And who picks up the phone and checks on us?
 Who do we ask to manage our estate or trust with our son?